 Next, how about signing for beta testing?
 Beta testers give updates, fixes, and new modules a test run before they’re publicly released, so they’re an important part of the development process.
 If you’re interested in joining the beta group, fill out this form to let us know.

-Once you have a handle on how Jetpack works, why not take a look at Trac, our issue-tracking tool?
+Once you have a handle on how Jetpack works, why not take a look at GitHub, the tool we use to track bugs?
 You’ll be ready to start submitting bug reports in no time.

 Long-Range Flight: Intermediate Coders